Course - Occupational Performance in Active Meaningful Living - PAH3009

 - has comprehensive knowledge about multiple perspectives of human performance and meaningful living and participation in every-day occupations

-- in depth knowledge of both facilitators and barriers for occupational performance for individuals and groups in everyday life and in different spheres of society
+- has in depth knowledge of both facilitators and barriers for occupational performance for individuals and groups in everyday life and in different spheres of society

-- knowledge on how to study occupational performance for active meaningful living for individuals as well as vulnerable groups in society
+- has knowledge on how to study occupational performance for active meaningful living for individuals as well as vulnerable groups in society

 - can explore and describe mutual influence between performance, participation, bodily structures, function, and the social, cultural and physical environments.